Guangyuan Sichuan, China Travel Guide

 Stay in locally-owned guesthouses or hotels.

-Avoid wildlife wares or items from endangered species.
+Avoid wildlife items or items from endangered species.
 Refrain from participating in activities that exploit local communities or animals.
 Research tour operators for ethical practices.

 Donate through established and reputable local charities.
-Avoid giving directly to beggars, which could perpetuate cycles rather than offering sustainable support.
+Avoid giving directly to beggars, which may perpetuate cycles rather than offering sustainable support.